Carotid Artery Disease

 Carotid Stent

 Carotid stent is a procedure whose technique is similar to other catheter-based procedures to treat blockages in arteries of the heart, abdomen and legs.
 A stent is a short tube of thin metal mesh that pushes plaque against the artery wall to make the channel for blood more open.
-The use of stents in the carotid arteries was first introduced in the late 1980s but only became mainstream in the 2000’s, initially by delivering the stent from the groin artery and later (in the late 2010s) directly from the neck.
-Generally, carotid stents are done in patients who are either too sick to have carotid endarterectomy, or who have had previous neck surgery or radiation making the endarterectomy operation higher risk than normal.
+The use of stents in the carotid arteries was first introduced in the late 1980s but only became mainstream in the 2000’s, initially by delivering the stent from the groin artery (transfemoral carotid angioplasty and stent, TF-CAS) and later (in the late 2010s) directly through a small incision at the base of the neck (trans carotid revascularization, TCAR).
+Early on, carotid stents were done in patients who were either too sick to have carotid endarterectomy, or who had previous neck surgery or radiation making the endarterectomy operation higher risk than normal.
+Currently, stenting is approved for use in all patients dependent only on appropriate anatomy.

 Post-Operative Expectations